aws-samples/sagemaker-ground-truth-label-training-data/README.md

 ![Label Job](./images/9_3.png)

-4. Once the job is completed final manifest fill will be located in following location.
+4. Once the job is fully completed final manifest fill will be located in the folder with following prefix.
 This can be used for downstream machine learning application.
 (More information at additional resources section)

 ![Label Job](./images/9_4.png)